SuperTux/SuperTux.github.io/_posts/2025-12-24-christmas-newsletter.md

 As a tradition, we're releasing another Christmas Newsletter for this year.

-It's been a very eventful, very busy, but also incredibly productive year for the development of SuperTux.
+It's been a very eventful, busy, but also incredibly productive year for the development of SuperTux.
 As a result of our collective hard work over the past few years, SuperTux 0.7 is right around the corner.
-We will soon  (tm) release a beta version for everyone to try out.
+We will soon release a beta version for everyone to try out.

-Version 0.7 will feature more improvements, new graphics and new features than any release of SuperTux ever before.
-Of course, such a big release wouldn't be possible without you - the help of the SuperTux community.
+0.7 will feature more improvements, graphics and features than any release of SuperTux ever before.
+Of course, such a big release wouldn't be possible without you - the SuperTux community.
 It has shaped this game to become what it is today, for which we're incredibly thankful!
 As such, we would like to invite you to test the upcoming beta thoroughly and report any issues on the SuperTux bug tracker (see links at the top).
-Also, we're always looking for new coders, testers, translators, level designers, you name it.
-If you want to help, please join our social channels (see links at the top).
+Also, we're always looking for new coders, testers, translators, level designers, etc. If you want to help, please consider checking out our socials (see links at the top).

-Here's a summary of the changes in SuperTux 0.7.
+Here's a summary of the changes present in SuperTux 0.7.
 Don't forget to check out the SuperTux Development Summary video at the end of the newsletter for an in-depth showcase of the major features and improvements.

 ### Features
 - Various enemies, such as the Ghoul received a full rework, alongside a plethora of bug fixes and tweaks,